 But when it comes to the perfect chin – which is quickly gaining traction in America – is it even possible without radical surgery?
 The chin implant is actually quite safe, and can lead to more symmetry and balance to the face.
 A small incision is made, and the implant is inserted and/or affixed to the jaw to increase the chin area, adding shape and definition.
 A chin implant surgery in San Diego can also reduce or completely remove a double chin – safely.

-For more information on PIP breast implant revisions, call Dr. Kincaid at his centrally-located La Jolla office at 858-450-4199 and schedule your consultation today.
+For more information on chin implant surgery and to discuss the risks and benefits, call Dr. Kincaid at his centrally-located La Jolla office at 858-450-4199.